ex4722/ctf-writeups/battelle/holy_grail/README.md

 0x8048a62:      0xc3c9fc5d      0x53e58955      0x0084ec81      0xdbe80000
 ```

-After a lot of fiddling I realized that this attempt for remote would never work so I moved into my next attempt idea.
-After research for my next methods I came across this article that explain this issue.
-Turns out this was a hash map index but the author used a the same solution as mine.
+After a lot of fiddling, I realized that this attempt for remote would never work so I moved on my next attempt idea.
+After researching for my next methods, I came across this article that explains this issue.
+Turns out this was a hash map index but the author used the same solution as mine.
 <https://ctf--wiki-org.translate.goog/pwn/linux/user-mode/stackoverflow/x86/advanced-rop/ret2dlresolve/?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en-US#partial-relro_1>(Hand Forged Stage 4)

 After solving this challenge I also saw this writeup that used this method and figured out how to fix this error